Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Preliminary

 \subsection{Gaussian Random Field}

 For a given time slot $t$, we model the RF Radiance Field as a Gaussian random process, with the virtual signal sources—components of the RF Radiance Field—modeled as Gaussian random variables.
-A Gaussian process is characterized by its mean and covariance (also referred to as the kernel):
+A Gaussian process is defined by its mean and covariance (also known as the kernel):

 \begin{itemize} \item \textbf{Mean}: For any position $p_i$, the virtual signal is modeled as a zero-mean Gaussian random variable.

 \item \textbf{Covariance}: The covariance between each pair of virtual signal sources is given by: